 Official Race Hotels

-The 2017 Route is updated as FINAL as of May!
-The route for 2017 is almost identical to the 2016 route, except for any required detours.
+The Route is updated as FINAL as of May!
+The route is almost identical to last years route, except for any required detours.
 If we learn of any route changes prior to printing the Route Book the following files will be updated and the notation "PRELIMINARY" will be changed to "FINAL".
 Keep in mind that each year a few businesses change and roads change.
 We make those updates and changes as soon as we are aware of them.

-RAAM GPS Data for 2017 can be found in the GPS Support tab above.
+RAAM GPS Data can be found in the GPS Support tab above.

 KMZ file for a Google Earth flyover.

-RAAM Route – Turns, Time Stations, and the route (Final 2016)
+RAAM Route – Turns, Time Stations, and the route (Preliminary 2020)